If there is any inconsistency between the Privacy Laws and this Policy, the Privacy Laws will prevail to the extent of the inconsistency.

 1. Disclosure generally

-We do not disclose your personal information to any third party, other than those requiring this information to assist us or those that are directly related to the purposes for which the information was collected, including:
+We only disclose your personal information to third parties, where directly related to the purposes for which the information was collected, including:

 if you would reasonably expect that your personal information would be passed to the person to whom the personal information is disclosed.